-Belarus President Alexander Lukashenko held a session to discuss integration projects and cooperation with European organizations on 5 March.
+Belarus President Aleksandr Lukashenko held a session to discuss integration projects and cooperation with European organizations on 5 March.

 He noted that there are many associations in the world that are designed to facilitate economic growth, maintain security and good living standards of people.
 “We make part of some of them and cooperate with others.
 But how?
 How can the Belarusian people benefit from them?
 How efficiently do we use the instruments to defend our interests,” the head of state wondered.

 Speaking about the relations with Russia, the President reminded that the Russian government has put forward an initiative to revise the approaches to integration.
 “We are prepared for that.
 At the government level we have created groups for the preparation of proposals regarding the further development of integration processes between the two states.
 And today we need to once again revise the results of this work, if there are any,” the President said.